margaretmf/margaretmf.github.io/keycreativewriting.md

 I’m going through Tennessee and Indiana
 <br> Wisconsin, Missouri, and Louisiana
-<br> Like JCash, I’m going everywhere man
+<br> Like Geoff Mack and JCash, I’m going everywhere, man
 <br> I’m going all these places because as a woman I can

 I’ve been through my share of breakups and heartbreaks